 Adding a parchment paper background before printing or aging your paper in tea before handwriting it are nice touches.

 Letters can flow freely in, out and inside Hollow Earth all the way to the topside.
 See more under Practical Information.

-Emails are not allowed this time.
+Emails was originally not allowed but because of Covid-19/Corona we have relaxed our ruling about email correspondence instead of letters as an adjustment due to health regulations.
 We will make use of Google Drive and Facebook during the larp for game updates IG and OOC communication.